robertsdotpm/p2pd/docs/source/built/rest_api.rst

 -------------------------------

 You'll want to know how to get your peers address.
-The address is used to try connect to a peer.
+The address is used to connect to a peer.

 .. parsed-literal::
    curl `<http://localhost:12333/addr>`_